-- In the Autumn term, as part of the PSED curriculum, rules are agreed in groups, shared, agreed and displayed using our children's own pictures, both indoors and outdoors. - Attention is drawn to the rules frequently and children are encouraged to respond appropriately. - Rules are kept simple and few, are positively phrased and, though the wording may change as the rules come from the children, the main focus is on kindness, but also on areas highlighted by children:
+- In the Autumn term, as part of the PSED curriculum, rules are agreed in groups, shared, agreed and displayed using our children's own pictures, both indoors and outdoors. - Attention is drawn to the rules frequently and children are encouraged to respond appropriately. - Rules are kept simple and few, are positively phrased and, though the wording may change as the rules come from the children, the main focus is on kindness, but also on areas highlighted by children: - -kind hands - -kind feet - -kind words

--kind hands -kind feet -kind words All incidents should be explored thoroughly by adults and staff should take care to ensure fairness at all times.
-All incidents should also be documented in a child behaviour incident book.
+All incidents should be explored thoroughly by adults and staff should take care to ensure fairness at all times.
+All incidents should also be documented in the incident book.